Did This Former Obama Official Just Find Amelia Earhart?

 Campbell: My career has been basically about Asia.
 When I was at the State Department, I was Assistant Secretary for Asia and the Pacific, [where] I tried to bring a real focus on the [smaller] nations of the Pacific.
 There are probably 30 island nations, and I visited most of them—including Vanuatu, Palau, Papua New Guinea.

-It was on one of those visits [to Vanuatu] that I ran into one of the searchers for Amelia Earhart, Richard Gillipsie, with a group called TIGHAR [The International Group for Historic Aircraft Recovery].
+It was on one of those visits [to Vanuatu] that I ran into one of the searchers for Amelia Earhart, Richard Gillespie, with a group called TIGHAR [The International Group for Historic Aircraft Recovery].
 These are people that have made it their lives to try to understand historical aircraft and what’s happened to them.

 This was around 2010.
 I was there with a joint government delegation from the Pentagon, from Hawaii, from US Command.
 I was doing a presentation.
 He came up to me, and on Vanuatu, there aren’t a huge number of Caucasion guys.
 I remember he talked about the island: He was [there] trying to get agreement from the government to allow him to do work.
 And I ended up helping a little bit with that and supporting him along the way.